 Palmistry is the practice of interpreting a person's character or predicting their future by examining the lines and other features of the hand.
-This online course will teach you everything that you need to know in order to read palms.
+This online palmistry course will teach you everything that you need to know so you can learn to read palms.

 Most readers begin by reading the person’s dominant hand (the hand they write with or use the most).
 A variety of factors may be considered including the shape of various lines, flexibility of the palm, characteristics of the fingers, shape and size of the palm and the nails.

 Chiromancy involves reading the palm by studying the lines and mounts(bumps)

 Chirognomy involves judging character by the shape and appearance of the hand.